-Published: 02/03/2022With the lettings market changing considerably over the last decade, landlords need to stay up-to-date to make the most of their investment.
+Published: 02/03/2022With the London residential property lettings market changing considerably over the last decade, landlords must stay up-to-date to make the most of their investment.

-- Since 2010, the lettings sector has nearly doubled in size, with approximately 19% of all households renting.
+- Since 2010, the lettings sector has nearly doubled, with approximately 19% of all households renting.

 - Generally, tenants are renting for a more extended period.

-- Renting is no longer just for the young as an ever-increasing number of renters are aged between 35 and 44 years of age and have children.
+- Renting is no longer just for the young as an ever-increasing number of renters are aged between 35 and 44 and have children.

 - The number of laws relating to landlords has increased by about a third in the last ten years.